-For a fume related incident, stakeholders that are predicted to be impacted by each event will be notified prior to blasting.
+For a fume related incident, if a blast fume of Level 3 or above is expected to leave the site, MACH Energy will notify the surrounding sensitive receivers (refer to BMP).
 Contact registers for MACH Energy's stakeholders are maintained on-site.